Back to Guides

 The distinction between Layer 2 and Layer 3 is subtle but critical:

-When a regulator, auditor, or plaintiff's attorney asks what happened during a specific AI inference, Layers 1 and 2 can only provide your internal records.
-Layer 3 provides evidence that would hold up in court.
+When a regulator, auditor, or investigator asks what happened during a specific AI inference, Layers 1 and 2 can only provide your internal records.
+Layer 3 is about producing stronger, tamper-evident records that are easier to defend later.

 The Regulatory Tailwind